 - Growth of private bike/scooter/e-wheel companies: Southern California has seen the birth of a host of new bike/scooter/e-wheel companies over the past few years such as URB-E, Bird, Sondors, OneWheel, OjO, Lithium Cycles, Pure Cycles, and so on!

-For the most part, efforts at creating walkable and bikable cities are new and susceptible to shifting politcal winds.
+For the most part, efforts at creating walkable and bikeable cities are new and susceptible to shifting political winds.
 Especially here in LA, politicians can easily get away with killing any bike infrastructure efforts with almost any excuse.

 Here’s a sad example: the excuse that bike lanes are too much of a liability!
 Politicians in LA are now using their own incompetently designed bike infrastructure as an excuse for potential bike accidents.
 This is Trump level irrationality!